bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d5.md

 ##### Request

-Now the client has successfully exchanged a grant for a token, the tag request can be made again, this time passing the authentication token in a header of a POST request to `/tag`.
+Now the receiver has successfully exchanged a grant for a token, the tag request can be made again, this time passing the authentication token in a header of a POST request to `/tag`.